tommasomoretti/nameless-analytics-reporting-tables/README.md

 ### Transactions
-This is the schema of the Transaction table function.
+This is the schema of the Transactions table function.

 ### Products